Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/interview-questions-js/index.md

 65. ### What is the purpose of the race method in promise

     Promise.race() method will return the promise instance which is firstly resolved or rejected.
-Let's take an example of race() method where promise2 is resolved first
+Let’s take an example of race() method where promise2 is resolved first

         var promise1 = new Promise(function (resolve, reject) {
             setTimeout(resolve, 500, 'one');